SCWContent/insecure-code-examples/src/test/java/sqlinjection/readme.md

     }
 ~~~~~~~~

-Assuming that there are no additional input validations around the `status` `String` and that the `status` is passed in externally from the user, the above code is vulnerable to SQL Injection there the status could be amended from "1" to an SQL statement that retrieves  user names and passwords from the database:
+Assuming that there are no additional input validations around the `status` `String` and that the `status` is passed in externally from the user, the above code is vulnerable to SQL Injection. e.g. the status could be amended from "1" to an SQL statement that retrieves  user names and passwords from the database:

 ~~~~~~~~
 "-1 UNION SELECT name || '~' || password as description from users"